teatimeguest/setup-texlive-action/README.md

 - Installing and setting up a specific version of [TeX Live][texlive];
 - Caching and restoring [`TEXDIR`][texdir] by default to improve workflow execution time;
-- Optionally configuring a package repository and installing additional TeX packages.
+- Optionally configuring an additional package repository and installing TeX packages.

 Linux, Windows, and macOS are supported.